 You are generally responsible for the damage if a healthy tree from your neighbor’s yard falls onto your property due to natural causes like wind or lightning.
 Florida law does not hold a neighbor liable unless negligence is involved.

-However, if the tree was dead, dying, or leaning dangerously and the neighbor failed to take action after being notified, they may be liable for any resulting property damage.
+However, if the tree is dead, dying, or leaning dangerously, and the neighbor fails to take action after being notified, they may be liable for any resulting property damage.

 When Is a Neighbor Liable for Tree Damage in Florida?